 One of the greatest benefits of real estate investing is the ability to borrow the majority of the purchase price.
 In most cases, you only need between 20% and 30% of the total purchase price of the property investment.

 Even if you're purchasing a single-family residential rental property, the mortgage will still be a commercial loan.
 Since you're purchasing the rental property to make money, the lending regulations for consumer loans for a primary residence don't apply.
 For instance, the Truth in Lending Act doesn't apply to loans made for business purposes, which your rental property would fall under.

-Loan terms for an investment property are often different than with a residential mortgage.
-Loans are normally amortized for 20 to 30 years but usually have a balloon payment due in five, seven, or ten years.
+Loan terms for an investment property are often different from those for a residential mortgage.
+Loans are normally amortized for 20 to 30 years but usually have a balloon payment due in five, seven, or 10 years.

 The great thing about using leverage to purchase an investment property is that your return on investment is higher.
 The cash-on-cash return is higher when you finance a property.
 You can learn more about how this works in our article on cash-on-cash returns.

 Let's say you have $100,000 in cash to invest.
-You can either pay cash for one property that costs $100,000 or you can put 25% down on four $100,000 properties.
-You'll have more cash flow, and if you kept them long enough, you would have four times the amount of equity.
+You can either pay cash for one property that costs $100,000 or put 25% down on four $100,000 properties.
+The latter will give you more cash flow, and if you keep the properties long enough, you will have four times the amount of equity.

 Managing your investment property